Linaro/lkft-tools/docs/lava-job-priority.md

 - stable-rc results have strict requirements on turnaround time, and are therefore prioritized above mainline and next.
+- There are the cases that some AOSP jobs need to be run first to have test results in time than the other normal jobs, but still not affect other non-AOSP jobs.
 - AOSP jobs take a lot of wall time, and are prioritized between stable and next/mainline.
 - Sanity jobs are used for rapid turnaround, and should have the highest